TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 20/Jeremiah 20.13.md

 ---

-Sing unto Jehovah, praise ye Jehovah; for he hath delivered the soul of the needy from the hand of evil-doers.
+Sing to Yahweh, praise Yahweh; for he has delivered the soul of the needy from the hand of evildoers.